PierrickI3/DeleteConsultTransferRecordings/README.md

 # DeleteConsultTransferRecordings

-This tool scans a Genesys Cloud organization using your own credentials and lists recordings that have been affected by the ? bug which caused external transfers to be recorded.
+This tool scans a Genesys Cloud organization using your own credentials and lists recordings that have been affected by a Genesys Cloud bug which caused external transfers to be recorded.

-TODO:

-- Add screenshots

 ## How it works